zufardhiyaulhaq/PureFlow/README.md

 - MikroTik

 ### **Architecture**
-PureFlow using Ansible and OpenDayLight as main Backend tools.
-Ansible is use to provisioning the devices via SSH and OpenDayLight to control the flow inside devices.
+PureFlow using Ansible and ONOS as main Backend tools.
+Ansible is use to provisioning the devices via SSH and ONOS to control the flow inside devices.

 <span style="display:block;text-align:center">![architecture](https://raw.githubusercontent.com/zufardhiyaulhaq/PureFlow/master/assets/architecture.png)</span>